Henguin1001/covered-call-tool/README.md

     - in dollars
     - in percent
 For simplicity and bandwidth purposes only three stocks are available to analyse, but those can be changed easily changed if you are hosting

-note: node modules are included in this repo so that it can be used with heroku